bashrc2/libreserver-maker/README.md

        as */dev/sdg*.
 Very carefully note this and use it in the copying step below.

-2. Decompress the built image using tar:
-    ```
-    $ cd freedom-maker/build
-    $ unxz freedombox-unstable_2015-08-06_beaglebone-armhf-card.img.xz
-    ```

-   The above command is an example for the beaglebone image built on 2015-08-06.
-Your compressed file name will be different.

-3. Copy the image to your card.
+2. Copy the image to your card.
 Double check and make sure you don't write to your computer's main storage (such as /dev/sda).
 Also make sure that you don't run this step as root to avoid potentially overriding data on your hard drive due to a mistake in identifying